mohammedsalmanj/chaos-aws-postmortems/README.md

 🌀 chaos-aws-postmortems

-Documenting real-world learning, insights, and case studies in Chaos Engineering — with a special focus on AWS outages, control plane failures, and resilience testing.
+Documenting real-world outages, resilience failures, and recovery patterns — with a focus on AWS control planes, chaos engineering, and observability.

-This repository turns real incidents into hands-on labs, helping teams build stronger systems through GameDays, observability exercises, and chaos experiments.
+This repository transforms real AWS incidents into hands-on chaos labs, helping teams strengthen reliability through:

+GameDays 🕹️

+Observability exercises 🔬

+Fault injection experiments ⚙️

 🎯 The goal isn’t to break things for fun — it’s to understand how things break, so we can make them unbreakable.

 📘 Purpose

-Cloud reliability doesn’t come from theory or tools — it comes from practice.
+Cloud reliability doesn’t come from tools — it comes from practice.
-This repo acts as a learning ground for SREs, DevOps, and AIOps engineers to:
+This repo acts as a training ground for SRE, DevOps, and AIOps engineers to:

-Study how AWS outages actually unfold
+✅ Study how AWS outages actually unfold

-Simulate them in a safe environment
+✅ Simulate them safely in local or AWS environments

-Practice diagnosis, communication, and recovery
+✅ Practice diagnosis, communication, and recovery

-Improve automation, monitoring, and response playbooks
+✅ Improve monitoring, automation, and runbooks

-Each case study connects:
+Each case study links together:

-A real AWS outage or scenario
+A real-world AWS outage

-An analogy anyone can understand
+A relatable analogy 💡

-A chaos experiment you can recreate
+A reproducible chaos experiment 💥

-We explore AWS outages and fault domains through:
+🧩 Repository Structure
+Section	Description

-🧩 Case Studies — Postmortems of real AWS incidents (DNS, EC2, Aurora, EKS, S3, etc.)
+Case Studies	Real AWS incident postmortems (DNS, EC2, Aurora, EKS, S3, etc.)

-⚙️ Chaos Experiments — Fault Injection (via AWS FIS / local tools)

-🧠 Resilience Practices — Runbooks, alerting improvements, and detection patterns

-🔬 Observability Layers — Using CloudWatch, X-Ray, and New Relic for MELT data (Metrics, Events, Logs, Traces)
+Chaos Experiments	Fault injection using AWS FIS or local simulators Resilience Practices	Runbooks, recovery drills, and alerting patterns Observability Layers	Using CloudWatch, X-Ray, and New Relic for MELT data (Metrics, Events, Logs, Traces) GameDays	Controlled drills simulating AWS control plane failures

-🎮 GameDays — Repeatable, controlled drills that simulate real outage conditions

-Each module is built to answer three questions:
+Each module helps answer:

-What failed?
+🔍 What failed?

-Why did it spread?
+💥 Why did it spread?

-What would we do differently next time?
+🧠 What would we do differently next time?

 🧩 Case Study: AWS US-East DNS Outage (October 2025)

-How a small synchronization fault between AWS’s internal DNS systems triggered a massive, multi-service disruption — and what we can learn from it.

 🧠 1.
 Why DNS Is So Critical

-Before diving into what broke, it’s important to understand why DNS is so central.
-Every app and AWS service relies on DNS to translate a name into a reachable address.
+Every AWS service relies on DNS to translate names like:

-For example:

 dynamodb.us-east-1.amazonaws.com → 10.23.40.18

-Your app doesn’t know where DynamoDB lives — it just knows this name.
-If that translation fails, the app can’t reach its database.
-Even if DynamoDB is healthy, to the app it looks dead.
+If DNS fails, apps lose their ability to communicate — even if the backend is healthy.

+💡 Analogy:
-💡 Analogy: DNS is like the phonebook of AWS.
+DNS is like the phonebook of AWS.
 When the phonebook goes blank, everyone still exists — but no one can call each other.
-Services start retrying, crashing, or spinning in loops because they think the other side vanished.
+Services start retrying, crashing, or looping endlessly.

-This is why Route 53, AWS’s DNS service, is more than a public resolver — it’s part of AWS’s internal control plane, powering communication between systems like EC2, DynamoDB, CloudWatch, and IAM.

 ⚙️ 2.
 The Hidden Mechanism — Planner and Enactor

-Inside AWS, DNS updates happen dynamically.
-As AWS scales up and deploys services, thousands of DNS records are created, updated, or deleted every minute.

-This process is managed by two internal components:

 Component	Role	Analogy
-Planner	Decides what DNS records need to be changed.
-It creates a “to-do” list of updates for Route 53.	🧠 The manager who writes tasks on a whiteboard.
-Enactor	Executes those updates — applying changes to Route 53 and verifying them.	🧰 The technician who actually performs the updates.
+Planner	Decides which DNS records to change	🧠 The manager writing tasks on a whiteboard Enactor	Executes and validates the DNS updates	🧰 The technician performing the work

-When both stay synchronized, AWS’s internal DNS stays accurate and stable.
+When both stay in sync, AWS’s DNS is accurate.
-If they drift apart — bad updates can spread quickly.
+If they drift apart — chaos begins.

 💥 3.
 What Went Wrong — The Race Condition

-During a normal update cycle in October 2025, AWS rolled out a new DNS synchronization routine.
+During a DNS sync update in October 2025:

-The Planner started generating DNS updates at high frequency to reflect scaling in DynamoDB partitions.
+The Planner generated DNS updates rapidly (due to DynamoDB scaling).

-The Enactor fell slightly behind due to throttling in its internal queue.
+The Enactor lagged behind.

-The Planner assumed those old entries were processed and sent “blank” updates for them.
+The Planner thought updates were complete and sent blank records.

-Route 53 applied those empty updates, effectively deleting valid DNS entries for key internal services — especially DynamoDB control plane endpoints.
+Route 53 applied those blanks — deleting valid DNS entries.

+💡 Analogy:
-💡 Analogy: Imagine the manager updates the whiteboard too fast, thinking the technician already copied it down.
+The manager erased the whiteboard too soon — the technician hadn’t copied the info yet.
-The technician, confused, erases names assuming they’re done.
-Suddenly, no one knows who’s assigned to what — the board is blank.
+Result: half the names vanished.

 🌊 4.
 The Domino Effect — How One Bug Cascaded Across AWS

-Once DNS records disappeared, the problem wasn’t isolated — it cascaded across many AWS systems:

-Step 1: DynamoDB “disappeared”
+Step 1: DynamoDB “disappeared.”

-EC2, Lambda, and internal AWS tools couldn’t resolve dynamodb.us-east-1.amazonaws.com.
+→ EC2, Lambda, and internal tools couldn’t resolve DynamoDB endpoints.

-These services depend on DynamoDB for configuration, state tracking, and health data.

-Step 2: Auto Scaling went into a loop
+Step 2: Auto Scaling panicked.

-Health checks couldn’t reach DynamoDB.

-EC2 instances were marked as unhealthy and terminated.

-New instances came up, but faced the same DNS failure — creating a loop of useless replacements.
+→ Health checks failed → instances terminated → endless loop of broken replacements.

-Step 3: Control plane overload
+Step 3: Control plane overloaded.

-The failed health checks triggered retries, API calls, and internal updates at scale.

-These retries flooded internal networks, slowing down IAM, S3, CloudFormation, and CloudWatch APIs.
+→ Retry storms flooded IAM, S3, CloudFormation, CloudWatch, and even AWS’s status page.

-Even AWS’s status page began lagging — classic control plane congestion.

-💡 Analogy: It was like a city where the phonebook vanished.
+💡 Analogy:
-People started driving to each other’s offices to talk, creating traffic jams.
+The phonebook vanished — people started driving to each other’s offices to talk, causing a traffic jam of retries.
-In AWS’s case — those “traffic jams” were retry storms.

 📉 5.
-Impact
+Impact Summary
-Category	Impact
+Category	Details
-Affected Region	us-east-1 (primary), ripple effects globally Duration	~15 hours until full recovery
+Region	us-east-1 (ripple effects globally)
+Duration	~15 hours
-Services Hit	Route 53, DynamoDB, EC2, Auto Scaling, IAM, S3 Customer Symptoms	API 503s, failed EC2 scaling, stalled CloudFormation stacks, console login failures Root Cause	Race condition between DNS Planner and Enactor, leading to deletion of internal Route 53 records
+Affected Services	Route 53, DynamoDB, EC2, Auto Scaling, IAM, S3 Customer Symptoms	503 errors, failed scaling, stuck CloudFormation, login failures Root Cause	Race condition between Planner & Enactor deleting internal Route 53 records

-💡 Analogy: Healthy systems looked sick — like patients misdiagnosed because the hospital’s record system lost their names.
+💡 Analogy: Healthy systems looked sick — like patients misdiagnosed because the hospital lost their records.

 🧰 6.
 AWS’s Recovery Process

-Stopped the Planner automation – to prevent more blank DNS updates.
+🛑 Stopped the Planner automation

-Manually restored DNS records – re-created missing entries for DynamoDB and other control plane services.

-Throttled auto-scaling and health checks – stopped unnecessary EC2 terminations.
+🔁 Restored missing DNS records manually

+🧩 Throttled auto-scaling to stop instance churn

-Validated DNS zones – ensured consistency between Planner and Enactor records.
+🔍 Validated DNS zones for consistency

-Deployed permanent fixes – added handshake validation so Planner and Enactor can’t overwrite valid entries again.
+🧱 Deployed handshake validation to prevent overwrite mismatches

-Recovery took time mainly due to DNS propagation — even once fixed, cached clients and instances took hours to relearn correct entries.
+⏳ Recovery took hours — not from fixing the bug, but due to DNS cache propagation delays.

 🔍 7.
-Observability and Detection
+Observability & Detection
 Tool	What It Showed
-CloudWatch	Spikes in Route 53 resolution errors and EC2 health check failures New Relic	Dependency maps showing DynamoDB and Route 53 red (unreachable) X-Ray	Traces failing at DNS resolution stage CloudTrail	Surge in Auto Scaling termination events RUM	Increased frontend latency and user errors (503s)
+CloudWatch	Spikes in Route 53 errors & EC2 health check failures New Relic	Dependency maps showing DynamoDB/Route 53 red (unreachable) X-Ray	Traces failed during DNS resolution

-Observability teams noted that DNS failures initially looked like app-level issues — a reminder to always trace issues upstream to dependencies.
+CloudTrail	Surge in termination and retry events
+RUM	Increased latency and user 503s

+Observation: DNS outages look like app failures until traced upstream.

 🧠 8.
 Lessons Learned
 Area	Lesson	Action
-Control Plane Awareness	DNS is not background plumbing — it’s a core dependency.
-Map DNS dependencies in system design reviews.
+Control Plane Awareness	DNS is not background plumbing.
+Include DNS mapping in design reviews.
-Automation Safety	Overactive automation can multiply impact.
-Build safety levers (pause, backoff) into automation flows.
+Automation Safety	Overactive automation amplifies failure.
+Add pause and backoff logic.
-Observability	Pure metrics can mislead during cascading outages.
-Use correlation (logs, traces, MELT).
+Observability	Metrics alone can mislead during cascading failures.
+Correlate logs, traces, and MELT.
-Preparedness	Teams need DNS outage drills.
-Run quarterly GameDays focused on control plane dependencies.
+Preparedness	Teams must drill DNS outages.
+Run quarterly GameDays.
 💬 9.
 Simplified Analogy — “The City Lost Its Phonebook”

-Imagine AWS as a big connected city:
+Imagine AWS as a city:

-Every building (service) has a name: “Police HQ,” “Hospital,” “Power Station.”

-The city’s phonebook (Route 53) tells everyone how to reach each other.
+Buildings = Services (Police HQ, Hospital, Power Station)

+Phonebook = Route 53

-One night, during maintenance, the team updating the phonebook accidentally erases half the entries.
+During maintenance, the phonebook team erases half the entries.
-Now:

-The police can’t call the hospital.

-Power stations can’t signal control.

-Everyone starts panicking, restarting systems, and creating more confusion.

-Eventually, the city freezes — not because buildings collapsed, but because communication did.
+Now no one can call anyone.
+People rush around trying to connect manually — chaos everywhere.

-When engineers manually rebuild the phonebook, everything starts flowing again.
+Once the phonebook is rebuilt, the city starts functioning again.
+It wasn’t a power failure — it was a communication breakdown.

 🔄 10.
 Why This Case Matters

-This outage showed that:
+This outage proved that:

-“Healthy but unreachable” is a real failure mode.
+🧩 “Healthy but unreachable” is a real failure mode.

 Systems don’t need to crash — they just need to stop talking.

-Resilience isn’t about zero downtime — it’s about failing safely and recovering fast.
+Resilience isn’t about zero downtime —

-Understanding these dependencies helps engineers design systems that:
+It’s about failing safely, detecting quickly, and recovering gracefully.

+Future designs must:

-Cache DNS safely,
+Cache DNS responses safely

-Failover to secondary resolvers,
+Use secondary resolvers

-Detect dependency issues early,
+Detect dependency failures early

-And avoid automation loops that worsen impact.
+Prevent automation from compounding chaos

+🧠 In Short

+“We don’t just document AWS outages — we relive them safely.”
+Each failure is a chance to learn how complex systems behave under stress.